vkhazin/multicloud-courseware/content/monitoring/lab-cloud-native-monitoring.md

 ## Aws

 1. Open a web browser to [https://console.aws.amazon.com](https://console.aws.amazon.com)
-2. From the services select `Cloud9` and launch the environment previously used for terraform
+2. From the services select `Cloud9` and launch the environment previously used for Terraform
 3. Apply the terraform templates: cd ./aws-terraform &&`./bin/terraform apply --auto-approve`
 4. Expected outcome:
 5. ```